Ismail Yassine: The lone protagonist of the movie

 In 1944, Ismail Yassin's talent caught the attention of Anwar Wagdi, who frequently cast him in his films.
 Then, in 1949, he was given his first leading role in the film "Al-Nasih" (The Adviser), alongside the rising star, Magda.

 Yassin managed to become a box office sensation, attracting hordes of fans.
 The years 1952, 1953, and 1954 were his golden era when he starred in 16 films in a single year, a record no other artist could achieve.

-Despite lacking the conventional handsomeness and beauty typical of stars at that time, Ismail Yassin captivated audiences by humorously acknowledging his own appearance and prominent mouth in most of his works.
-This unique charm propelled him to the forefront, securing him a prominent position and leading producers to sign him for new films, making him the sole hero whose name was associated with films, ultimately reaching the pinnacle.
+Ismail Yassin captivated audiences by acknowledging his own appearance and prominent mouth in most of his works.
+This charm propelled him to the forefront, securing him a prominent position and leading producers to sign him for new films, making him the sole hero whose name was associated with films, ultimately reaching the pinnacle.

 In 1954, he played a significant role in shaping the history of Egyptian comedy theater by establishing a troupe bearing his name, in partnership with his artistic twin and long-time collaborator, the author Abu Al-Saud Al-Ibiary.
 This troupe continued for 12 years until 1966, during which they performed more than 50 plays, nearly on a daily basis, all written by Abu Al-Saud Al-Ibiary.